The ECSDN Strategy Groups

 The Workforce and Professionalism Strategy group aims to promote confident, competent and knowledgeable students that graduate with Early Childhood Studies degrees.
 We aim, as a strategy group, to advocate for all ECS students and graduates using the knowledge of the group membership to promote the professionalisation of the early childhood workforce.

-Vice Chairs: Dr Tanya Richardson, University of Northampton; Sigrid Brogaard-Clausen, Roehampton University
+Vice Chairs: Professor Verity Campbell-Barr, University of Plymouth; Sigrid Brogaard-Clausen, Roehampton University

-Members: Andrea Yankah, Roehampton University; Catriona Rogers, Stranmillis University; Fay Albans-Ross, Nottingham Trent University; Gayle Blackburn, University of Sunderland; Michelle Wisbey, Anglia Ruskin University; Samantha Hoyes, Bishop Grosseteste University; Selena Hall, University of Wolverhampton
+Members: Andrea Yankah, Roehampton University; Catriona Rogers, Stranmillis University; Fay Albans-Ross, Nottingham Trent University; Gayle Blackburn, University of Sunderland; Michelle Wisbey, Anglia Ruskin University; Samantha Hoyes, Bishop Grosseteste University; Selena Hall, University of Wolverhampton; Louise Hannan, University Centre Somerset